dapp-org/k-uniswap-v2/src/lemmas.k.md

 rule maxPairs => (maxUInt256 -Int pair0) +Int 1 [macro]
 ```

-Important to note is that that there is no guarentee that the storage keys of
+Important to note is that that there is no guarantee that the storage keys of
 `allPairs` will not collide with storage keys of `getPair`.
-We make the
+Because the
+likelihood of such collisions is very low, we declare in these lemmas that they
-low probablity assumption that there will be no such collision in the factory.
+can't happen in the factory.

 ```k
 rule N +Int pair0 => pair0 +Int N